128technology/docs/docs/bcp_dhcp_relay_overview.md

 ### Network Interface

-On the router identified (branch 2) to relay DHCP requests, the unique tenant created must be applied to the network-interface.
+On the router identified to relay DHCP requests (branch 2), the unique tenant created must be applied to the network-interface.
 DHCP requests broadcasted here are tagged by the tenant and associated with the `dhcp-relay service`.

 ```
 config